tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Specification

-EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if dwc:basisOfRecord is bdq:Empty; AMENDED the value of dwc:basisOfRecord if it could be unambiguously interpreted as a value in bdq:sourceAuthority; otherwise NOT_AMENDED
+EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if dwc:basisOfRecord is bdq:Empty; AMENDED the value of dwc:basisOfRecord if it could be unambiguously interpreted as a value in the bdq:sourceAuthority; otherwise NOT_AMENDED

 ### Information Elements